Thornlie Senior High School

-The school caters for students in years 7 to 12.
 The school offers a specialist Rugby program.
 As well as preparing students for university—the school includes a comprehensive vocational education and training pathway for students in years 11 and 12.

 In 2013, Prime Minister Julia Gillard held Community Cabinet at the high school.
 The event was booked out, and a small group of animal rights activists held a peaceful protest outside the event.

-Enrolments at the school have been relatively stable with around 1100 students.
-However—between 2009-2013—student numbers dropped below 1000 due to changes in enrolment ages.
+Enrolments at the school have been relatively stable at around 1,100 students.
+However, between 2009 and 2013 student numbers dropped below 1,000 due to changes in enrolment s.

 Academic rankings

 In 2010 four students from the school were awarded Certificates of Excellence by the Curriculum Council of Western Australia and one student was awarded the University of Western Australia Fogarty Foundation award.